IgniteUI/igniteui-docfx/jp/components/texthighlight.md

     @ViewChildren(IgxTextHighlightDirective)
     public highlights;
 ```
 All the rest of the code in the .ts file is identical to the single container example with the exception of the find method.
-Changes to this method are necessary since we now have multiple containers, but the code there can be used regardless of the number of TextHighlight directives you have on your page:
+Changes to this method are necessary since we now have multiple containers, but the code there can be used regardless of the number of TextHighlight directives you have on your page.

 ```typescript
     private find(increment: number) {